DFE-Digital/education-benchmarking-and-insights/data-pipeline/README.md

     make install

 This will install the dependencies and allow the project to be run.

 > Note: If the dependencies have changed significantly since the last install then peotry will detect this and inform the user.
 In this case you should run `poetry lock` to generate the lock file.
 At this point you can re-run the above install command.

+#### Installing dependencies on Windows

+These steps will avoid SSL errors due to DfE kit/VPN.

+1. Open PowerShell terminal as Administrator
+1. Install Chocolatey:

+    * `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('<https://community.chocolatey.org/install.ps1>'))`

+1. Install Python:

+    * `choco install python`

+1. Install OpenSSL:

+    * `choco install openssl`
+    * Close and re-open the terminal once complete

+1. [Compile](https://mattferderer.com/fix-git-self-signed-certificate-in-certificate-chain-on-windows) or locate `ca-bundle.crt`, ensuring that the following certificates are included:

+    * `decryption.education.gov.uk`
+    * `PKI-SUB-CA01`

+1. Convert `.crt` to `.pem`:

+    * `openssl x509 -in .\ca-bundle.crt -out .\ca-bundle.pem -outform pem`

+1. Install Poetry:

+    * `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`

+1. Configure the Poetry repository:

+    * `poetry config repositories.FPHO https://files.pythonhosted.org`
+    * `poetry config certificates.FPHO.cert .\ca-bundle.pem`

+1. From data-pipeline folder, perform the installation:

+    * `poetry install`

 ### Setting up .env file